 Overall, including both powered shell and data center improvements, total development costs range between $625 to $1,135 per gross sqft.

 Alternatively, total development costs could be measured on the basis of net rentable square feet (NRSF), which accounts for power and cooling capacity limitations and excludes space occupied by infrastructure and equipment.
 Assuming NRSF is equal to ~50% of gross square feet, then total development costs would range between $1,250 to $2,200 per NRSF.

-Total development costs for a greenfield data center, based on megawatts, typically range from $7m to $12m per megawatt of commissioned IT load.
+Total development costs for a greenfield data center, based on megawatts, typically range from $7 million to $12 million per megawatt of commissioned IT load.

 However, the cost per megawatt to build a data center can vary, based on factors related to the sophistication of the data center fit-out.
 To this end, the data center requirements of hyperscalers – such as cloud service providers (CSPs) and internet companies – vary greatly from enterprises.

 Understanding the Cost Factors

 Below are four key areas where customer requirements differ, impacting build costs: